aziflaj/aziflaj.github.io/_posts/2015-02-15-v-for-vagrant.md

 $ vagrant halt      # to stop the VM
 {% endhighlight %}

-Also if you finished with the project and want to get rid of the whole Vagrant files, all you have to add to this is `vagrant destroy`.
-It will delete all Vagrant - related files and leave only the source code behind.
+Also if you finished with the project and want to get rid of the whole Vagrant files, all you have to do is add `vagrant destroy`.
+It will delete all Vagrant-related files and leave only the source code behind.

 ## Last words
 You can choose from a long list of virtual machines at <a href="https://vagrantcloud.com/">Vagrantcloud.com</a> and pick the one that suits you best.
 If you need help configuring your Vagrant system, there are many GUI configuration tools online which you can use for free.
 I wrote an article called <a href="http://www.sitepoint.com/5-easy-ways-getting-started-php-vagrant/">5 Easy Ways to Get Started with PHP on Vagrant</a> which you may find useful if you are thinking of using Vagrant for PHP development.